Labs64/laravel-boilerplate/README.md

 ## License

-This boilerplate is open-sourced software licensed under the [MIT license](LICENSE).
+This boilerplate is open-source software licensed under the [MIT license](LICENSE).